 Meet the director

-Publications include Reconciliation in Global Context: Why it is Needed and How it Works (SUNY, 2018), Male Confessions: Intimate Revelations and the Religious Imagination (Stanford UP, 2010), Men and Masculinities in Christianity and Judaism (SCM London, 2009), Men’s Bodies, Men’s Gods (New York UP, 1996), Remembrance and Reconciliation (Yale UP, 1995), and Body and Bible (Trinity Press, 1992).
-He guest-edited four journal issues, Strangers or Neighbors?
+Publications include the revised and expanded edition of his co-authored, Mit Blick auf die Täter: Fragen an die deutsche Theologie nach 1945 (2022; first edition 2006); Unsettling Empathy: Working with Groups in Conflict (Rowman & Littlefield, 2020); The Holocaust and Masculinities: Critical Inquiries into the Presence and Absence of Men (SUNY 2020); Reconciliation in Global Context: Why it is Needed and How it Works (SUNY, 2018); Male Confessions: Intimate Revelations and the Religious Imagination (Stanford UP, 2010); Men and Masculinities in Christianity and Judaism (London, SCM, 2009); Men’s Bodies, Men’s Gods (New York UP, 1996); Remembrance and Reconciliation (Yale UP, 1995); and Body and Bible (Trinity Press, 1992).
+He guest-edited four journal issues: Strangers or Neighbors?
 Jewish, Muslim, and Christian Perspectives on Refugees (CrossCurrents 2018), Antisemitism and Islamophobia (CrossCurrents 2015), Masculinities and Religion (Religion and Gender 2012), and Embattled Masculinities in the Religious Traditions (CrossCurrents 2011).
-He also published three volumes in German on the cultural and theological legacy of the Holocaust and edited Edward Gastfriend’s My Father’s Testament: Memoir of a Jewish Teenager, 1938-1945 (Temple UP, 2000).
+He also published three volumes in German on the cultural and theological legacy of the Holocaust, and edited Edward Gastfriend’s My Father’s Testament: Memoir of a Jewish Teenager, 1938-1945 (Temple UP, 2000).
 He serves on several editorial and advisory boards.

-As director of the Martin-Springer Institute, he has organized several (inter)national academic symposia and has mentored the creation of exhibits on the Jewish Ghetto in Bedzin and the Berlin Wall.
-He has co-curated the art exhibitions Wounded Landscapes (2014) and Echoes of Loss: Artistic Responses to Trauma (2018).
-He has been awarded a one-month residential fellowship at the Santa Fe Art Institute on the theme of “truth and reconciliation” (2019).
+As director of the Martin-Springer Institute, he has organized several international academic symposia, and has mentored the creation of the following traveling and digital exhibits, Stories from the Spanish Civil War; Through the Eyes of Youth: Life and Death in the Bedzin Ghetto; Resilience: Women in Flagstaff’s Past and Present; The Kuykendall World War II Photography Collection.
+He also was instrumental in creating the permanent installation of the NAU exhibit, Berlin Wall.
+He has curated the art exhibitions, A Complicated Life in Complicated Times: Gino Parin and the Holocaust (2023); Echoes of Loss: Artistic Responses to Trauma (2018), and Wounded Landscapes (2014).
+In 2019, he was awarded a one-month residential fellowship at the Santa Fe Art Institute on the theme of “truth and reconciliation.”